Views: 814 Get to know Powerspikes

 - Item powerspikes:

 Champion spells aren't the only thing that increases your champion's power.
 You also need to get items for their stats and actives/passives.
 Most items get a huge improvement in power when finished because most of their power budget is allocated into their final passive/active as opposed to their stats.
-Luden's Echo's combination costs 1100 gold and the only stats it gives are 10 ability power and +5% movement speed (compare it with an Aether Wisp), but it's still a great buy because of its unique passive, which deals a bunch of damage that further scales off your AP.
+Luden's Tempest's combination costs 1100 gold and the only stats it gives are 10 ability power and +5% movement speed (compare it with an Aether Wisp), but it's still a great buy because of its unique passive, which deals a bunch of damage that further scales off your AP.

 Your major item powerspike will come whenever you get your most useful finished item passive or the most useful combination of useful passives.
 Standard adcs will have a major powerspike after Infinity Edge/ Essence Reaver plus a full Zeal upgrade.
 Irelia will make a huge powerspike out of a Phage and a Sheen.
 Some mages will get their major increase in power after getting a 3rd/4th item Rabadon's Deathcap.